wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 ## 1 - Publish the 'ACA Medicare Open Payments' dataset into MapR-ES (using the MapR Kafka API)
-This simple producer client application reads lines from the payments.csv file and publishes them in their original comma-delimited format, to the MapR Stream:topic @ /streams/paystream:payments.
+Show this simple producer client application reading 30,000 lines from the payments.csv file in seconds.
+Messages are published in their original comma-delimited format, to the MapR Stream:topic @ /streams/paystream:payments.

 The paystream:payments stream:topic can be viewed in MCS @ path /mapr/${MAPR_CLUSTER/user/mapr/demo.mapr.com/streams/paystream